4.2 Form and Content of Pro Forma Financial Information

 approval.

-of B, the registrant must present pro forma
+on the acquisition of B, the registrant must

-single set of pro forma financial statements as of
+may present a single set of pro forma financial

 - Historical financial information of R.